-A eulogy is a speech given in honor of someone who has died (Don't confuse "eulogy" with "elegy," a poem or song of mourning).
-Not to sound depressing, but since everyone who is alive will someday die, the chance of your being asked to give a eulogy someday for a friend, family member, or loved one is significant.
+a speech given in honor of someone who has died A eulogy is a speech given in honor of someone who has died (Don't confuse "eulogy" with "elegy," a poem or song of mourning).
+Not to sound depressing, but since everyone who is alive will someday die, the chance of your being asked to give a eulogy someday for a friend or family member is significant.
 However, when the time comes to deliver a eulogy, it's good to know what you're doing and to adequately prepare your remarks.

 When preparing a eulogy, first you need to know as much information about the deceased as possible.
 The more information you have about the person, the more personal you can make the eulogy.
 While you can rely on your own information if you were close to the deceased, it is always a good idea to ask friends and relatives of the deceased for their memories, as these may add important facets that may not have occurred to you.
 Of course, if you were not very close to the deceased, you will need to ask friends and family for information.
 Second, although eulogies are delivered on the serious and sad occasion of a funeral or memorial service for the deceased, it is very helpful to look for at least one point to be lighter or humorous.
-In some cultures, in fact, the friends and family attending the funeral will expect the eulogy to be highly entertaining and amusing.
+In some cultures, in fact, the friends and family attending the funeral expect the eulogy to be highly entertaining and amusing.